Oma's Obsttorte - German Fruit Flan Recipe

 - Preheat oven to 360°F (182°C).

-- Put all ingredients in a bowl and mix with a hand mixer till light and fluffy, about 3 - 5 minutes.
+- Put flour, sugar(s), baking powder, and eggs in a large bowl and mix with an electric mixer till light and fluffy, about 3 to 5 minutes.

-- Bake for 18 - 20 minutes or until golden brown.
+- Bake for 18 to 20 minutes or until golden brown.

 How to Fill your Obsttorte as shown above:

-the required 2 cups).
-Let pudding thicken and then spread onto cold cake
+- Prepare 1 package of instant vanilla pudding (using only 1¾ cups milk instead of the required 2 cups).
+Let pudding thicken and then spread onto cold cake base.

 - Cover with Dr. Oetker's Tortenguss (glaze)